CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 - create a `Dockerfile` and a `devcontainer.json` File insde a `.devcontainer` folder and apply configurations about scaling and project tools and exensions needed for a Java Spring Boot project

-### Task 4: Create a new or clone the project previously created in the dev box
+### Task 4: Make changes in the project

-Now create a simple get request in spring boot
+In our project, in the Greet class add another sentence to the greeting

 ## Challenge Completed if